-As mentioned previously, the first form or support for all students - including those students with special educational needs - is high quality teaching.
+As mentioned previously, the first form of support for all students - including those students with special educational needs - is high quality teaching.
 Continuing Professional Development is provided to ensure that teachers are kept abreast of key strategies for support.
-This is linked clearly to lesson observations and Performance Management.
+This is linked clearly to lesson observations and Appraisal.